Covant is focused on autoimmune diseases primarily mediated by IgG.

 Validated Therapeutic Strategy

 Injectable FcRn inhibitors have received regulatory approval for the treatment of generalized myasthenia gravis, chronic inflammatory demyelinating polyneuropathy, and immune thrombocytopenia.
-Injectables have laid the groundwork for indication proofs of concept such that there is a fast path forward for an oral agent in the FcRn space.
+Injectables have laid the groundwork for indication proofs of concept such that there is a fast path forward for oral and longer acting injectable agents in the FcRn space.

 Oral Delivery